 As summer transitions into fall, the days on Mackinac Island often are still sunny and bright.
 But the heat coming from the sun isn’t quite as powerful.
 Your list of what to pack for a trip to Mackinac Island should include long pants, long-sleeve tops and maybe even hats and gloves in case a cold front comes through.

-Many sunny fall days on Mackinac Island are perfect for a picnic.
-Whether spreading a blanket out in Marquette Park at the foot of historic Fort Mackinac or taking a seat along the water on Mackinac Island’s Windermere Point, it makes for a beautiful fall experience.
+Many sunny fall days are perfect for a picnic on Mackinac Island.
+Whether spreading a blanket out in Marquette Park at the foot of historic Fort Mackinac or taking a seat along the water on Mackinac Island’s Windermere Point, a picnic makes for a beautiful fall experience.
 You can pick out your meal at Doud’s Market & Deli, America’s oldest grocery store.

-As you may know, cars are prohibited on Mackinac Island.
+As you may know, Mackinac Island is car free.
 That makes it a wonderful place for a leisurely bike ride.
 And pedaling through town in the fall is an especially enjoyable experience.
 Don a pair of jeans and a sweatshirt and come enjoy the fresh air of fall on Mackinac Island!

 Dominated by green grass and blue water, summer golf on Mackinac Island is gorgeous.
 Add fall colors, and the experience is sublime.
 Mackinac Island is home to three one-of-a-kind golf courses that make for a splendid fall golf getaway: The Jewel at Grand Hotel features a horse-drawn carriage ride between nines; Wawashkamo Golf Club is the oldest course in all of Michigan; The Greens of Mackinac is a natural grass putting course that’s fun for the whole family.

 Happy Halloween!
 Trick-or-treating on Mackinac Island makes for a memorable fall experience, even if there’s some rain.
 October does typically bring about 10 days of rain to northern Michigan, and fortunately Mackinac Island has lots of things to do rainy days!
 For example, shopping!
 Note the 70% off sign in the window.
-As Mackinac Island’s unique shops look to unload inventory in the fall, they offer deep discounts that make September and October fantastic times to go shopping.
+As Mackinac Island’s unique shops look to unload inventory in the fall, they offer deep discounts that make September and October fantastic times to get a head start on buying holiday gifts.